-You must also record your HAP ID on your application form.
-If you do not record your HAP ID on your application form, your application may be delayed.
+You must also record your HAP ID on your visa application form.
+If you do not record your HAP ID on your visa application form, processing of your visa application may be delayed.

-My Health Declarations is an online service available on the Department of Immigration and Border Protection website which allows you to determine what health examinations you are required to complete and to proceed to undertake those examinations prior to lodging a visa application.
+My Health Declarations is an online service available on the Department of Home Affairs website which allows you to determine what health examinations you are required to complete, and to proceed to undertake those examinations, prior to lodging a visa application.

 A HAP ID is a health identifier.
 The HAP ID allows the panel doctor to know which health examinations you are required to complete and allows them to provide the outcome of your health examinations to the department electronically.
 The HAP ID will also allow your case officer to confirm that you have met the health requirements.

-Your HAP ID will appear on the referral letter which is issued to you electronically once you have completed the My Health Declaration online form.
+Your HAP ID will appear on the referral letter which is issued to you electronically once you have completed the My Health Declarations online form.

 You should indicate in the application form that you have completed your health examinations and provide your HAP ID.
 This will then facilitate the processing of your visa application.

-All Chinese citizens who apply for a Subclass 462 Working Holiday visas are required to undergo a health examination in order to meet the health requirement.
-The health examinations will include a medical examination and a chest x-ray; other examinations may be required depending on your personal circumstances.
+All Chinese citizens who apply for a Subclass 462 Working Holiday visa are required to undergo a health examination in order to meet the health requirement.
+The health examinations include a medical examination and a chest x-ray; other examinations may be required depending on your personal circumstances.

 Completing your health requirement prior to lodging your Subclass 462 Working Holiday visa application will ensure that there are no delays in processing your application.

-If you have completed your health examinations in the last 6-12 months, you might lodge your visa application first and wait to be contacted by the processing officer for advice about whether further health examinations are required.
+If you have completed a health examination for an Australian visa application in the last 6-12 months, you might lodge your visa application first and wait to be contacted by the visa processing officer for advice about whether further health examinations are required.
 My Health Declarations cannot provide this advice.

 No. The cost of the health examination cannot be refunded if your visa application is not granted.
 Health examinations are valid for 12 months and can be used with other visa applications.